morgoe/morgoe.github.io/_posts/work/2015-01-15-stackla-widgets.markdown

 subhero_title:         "The world’s smartest visual content engine"
 subhero_subtitle:      "Placeholder"
 subhero_description:   "<p>Stackla allows users to discover, manage and display the most engaging visual content from social media across every marketing touchpoints.</p><blockquote>“Morgan is not afraid to voice his opinion and constructively challenge ideas.
-He acts proactively and takes the initiative on tasks, which has resulted in great products for Stackla and very happy clients.” <strong class='u-pullRight'>–Peter Cassidy, Co-founder of <a href='https://stackla.com/'>Stackla</a></strong></blockquote>"
+He acts proactively and takes the initiative on tasks, which has resulted in great products for Stackla and very happy clients.” <strong>–Peter Cassidy, Co-founder of <a href='https://stackla.com/'>Stackla</a></strong></blockquote>"
 subhero_button_link:   https://stackla.com

 thumbnail:             /assets/images/work/stackla-widgets/thumbnail.jpg